Cross-correlation of Planck CMB lensing with DESI galaxy groups: Results

 The other definition of S/N is fitting-driven, with S/N $\equiv \sqrt{\chi^2_{\rm null}-\chi^2_{\rm min}}$.
 Here

 The S/N defined in this way has the relation $\sqrt{\chi^2_{\rm null}-\chi^2_{\rm min}}$ = $b^{\rm bestfit}/\sigma_{b}$.\footnote{This relation holds when there is only one bias parameter.
 Thus it does not hold when combining measurements at all redshift and mass bins.} Therefore it represents the detection significance given the model.
 Meanwhile $\chi^2_{\rm min}$/d.o.f. justifies whether the model provides a good description of the data.
-Fig. \ref{fig:kg_tsz5} shows that the fitting with a single bias parameter returns reasonable $\chi^2_{\rm min}$/d.o.f. $\sim 1$.
+Fig.\,\ref{fig:kg_tsz5} shows that the fitting with a single bias parameter returns reasonable $\chi^2_{\rm min}$/d.o.f. $\sim 1$.
 This means that scale dependence of the measured cross-power spectrum agrees with the \emph{Planck} 2018 cosmology prediction, and provides strong support that the measured signal indeed originates from CMB lensing-matter cross-correlation.
 Since the $\chi^2_{\rm min}$/d.o.f. $\sim 1$ and $\chi^2_{\rm min}\ll \chi^2_{\rm null}$, $\sqrt{\chi^2_{\rm null}-\chi^2_{\rm min}}\simeq \sqrt{\chi^2_{\rm null}}$.
-Namely S/N defined in both ways are basically the same ($38.6$ versus $37.6$, for $N_{\rm g}\geq 5$ galaxy groups, Fig. \ref{fig:SNR}).
+Namely S/N defined in both ways are basically the same ($39.8$ versus $38.7$, for $N_{\rm g}\geq 5$ galaxy groups, Fig.\,\ref{fig:SNR}).
 The group bias is constrained with $5\%$-$10\%$ accuracy.
 It shows a significant increase with the halo mass and redshift, consistent with our theoretical expectation.
+And the p-value is 0.33 (0.22), 0.56 (0.14), 0.17 (0.17) for low-mass (high-mass) sample at $0.1<z\leq 0.33$, $0.33<z\leq 0.67$, $0.67<z\leq1$, respectively.